-For the 2018 entering class, only scores from January 1, 2015, and September 2017 are valid for consideration.
-We require a minimum composite score of 25 or 40th percentile for MCAT 2015.
+For the 2019 entering class, only scores from January 1, 2016, and September 2018 are valid for consideration.
+We require a minimum composite score of 40th percentile for MCAT.
 WMed does not have sub-score minimums.
 If multiple valid scores are listed, we consider the most recent composite score.
 We do not super-score sections across multiple exams.

 - I am graduating with a degree from a university in a country other than the U.S. Am I eligible for admission?